bsciretti/py10x-engine/README.md

 A GOTO is used for starting programs in "memload" loading and jumps everytime, without consideration for the variables.

+### Comments
+A comment in a row starts with "|".
+Comment are shown in debug mode and supported only in "memload"

 ### Magnetic card
 Magnetic card is a file with commands written in.